José Luis de Jesús

 José Luis de Jesús Miranda (April 22, 1946 – November 17, 2013) was the leader of the Creciendo en Gracia cult, based in Miami, Florida.
 He claimed to be both the returned phase of Jesus Christ and the Antichrist; he was known for making statements that opposed the precepts of the Roman Catholic Church but that followed his interpretation of the Bible.
 He was previously known as el Jesucristo Hombre (which translates, roughly, to "the Man Jesus-Christ") but shortly after his death, his followers granted him the title of Melchizedek because, as stated by his official site, he attained his new and final name which means king of justice and king of peace.
 Footage from one of his sermons as well as an interview with comedian Bill Maher are included in the 2008 documentary film Religulous.

 Early life

 José Luis de Jesús was born in Ponce, Puerto Rico, to parents Antonio de Jesús and Ana Luisa Miranda.
-He claimed that during his youth, he served stints in prison for petty theft because of the poor conditions that he was living on, and that he was already addicted to heroin at age 14.
+He claimed that during his youth, he served stints in prison for petty theft because of the poor conditions that he was living in, and that he was already addicted to heroin at age 14.
 He stated that it was the "power of God what took me out of my drug addiction" and he soon joined a Baptist Church in his city.